elegant-scipy/elegant-scipy/markdown/ch2.markdown

 Our goal is to predict mortality in skin cancer patients using their RNA expression data.
 By the end of this chapter we will have reproduced a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from the TCGA consortium.

+As in Chapter 1, first we will use Pandas to make our job of reading in the data much easier.
+First we will read in our counts data as a pandas table.

 ```python
 import numpy as np
 import pandas as pd